Christine De Smedt

-Christine De Smedt (1963) is a Belgian dancer and choreographer.
+Christine De Smedt is a Belgian dancer and choreographer.
 Her artistic work is situated on the boundary between dance / performance, choreography, artistic coordination and artistic projects of various kinds.

-Education
+Early life and education

 After completing her studies in criminology, Christine De Smedt became interested in dance and performance and began to study different techniques for motion research.

+Career

-Collaboration with les ballets C de la B
+Les ballets C de la B

-From 1991 to 2012, Christine De Smedt was a member of les ballets C de la B, the Ghent dance company founded by Alain Platel, which was also home for a long time to Hans van den Broeck, Sidi Larbi Cherkaoui and Koen Augustijnen.
+From 1991 to 2012, De Smedt was a member of les ballets C de la B, the Ghent dance company founded by Alain Platel, which was also home for a long time to Hans van den Broeck, Sidi Larbi Cherkaoui and Koen Augustijnen.
 She danced in Mussen (Alain Platel, 1991) and was assistant director on How to approach a dog (Hans Van den Broeck, 1992).
 From 2003 to 2005 she was the artistic coordinator of les ballets C de la B. In 2010 she initiated the first Summer Intensive, a residence in studio 3 at les ballets C de la B.